 Testosterone Replacement Therapy for Endocrine and Thyroid Function

 Testosterone replacement therapy (TRT) is a type of hormone therapy primarily for men with low testosterone levels.
 However, it might indirectly affect thyroid function and overall endocrine health.
-TRT can alter protein levels binding thyroid hormones, such as sex hormone-binding globulin (SHBG), helping to circulate thyroid hormone levels.
+TRT can alter protein levels that bind thyroid hormones, such as sex hormone-binding globulin (SHBG), helping to circulate thyroid hormone levels.
 Testosterone therapy is famous for increasing metabolism and energy levels in men.
-With thyroid hormones being metabolic regulators, increased testosterone can boost metabolic rates and indirectly influence thyroid function.
-The interaction between testosterone and the hypothalamic-pituitary-gonadal axis can also impact the hypothalamic-pituitary-thyroid axis, potentially influencing the thyroid stimulation hormone (TSH) release.
+As thyroid hormones are metabolic regulators, increased testosterone can boost metabolic rates and indirectly impact thyroid function.
+The interaction between testosterone and the hypothalamic-pituitary-gonadal axis can also impact the hypothalamic-pituitary-thyroid axis, potentially affecting the thyroid-stimulating hormone (TSH) release.

 Benefits of TRT for Endocrine Function